MathematicalMedicine/kelvin/doc/index.md

 To install Kelvin, you will also need a working C compiler (GCC will do and is tested; ICC (the Intel C Compiler) has also been tested).
 You will also almost certainly want libgsl (the GNU Scientific Library); compiling without GSL is an option but not supported by default. pkg-config is also needed; normally this is included in any install of Linux development tools, but we've seen instances where it wasn't.

-Running Kelvin requires libgsl (if compiled with same) and Perl 5.8 (or any later version)
+Running Kelvin requires libgsl (if compiled with same) and Perl 5.8 (or any later version).

 Installation